myshell-ai/AIlice/README.md

   <a href="https://www.reddit.com/r/AIlice/">Reddit</a>
 </p>

+---

+## 🚀 Try Ailice Online

+**Experience Ailice instantly at [kragent.ai](https://kragent.ai/)** - A platform built on Ailice that lets you explore its capabilities without local setup.
+Perfect for testing and discovering what this AI assistant can do!

+Use **your own API key** to configure powerful commercial LLMs and unlock their full potential (it will be a completely different beast from the free default configuration!).
+For optimal cost-effectiveness, consider a hybrid setup combining commercial and open-source LLMs.
+Recommended models: **Claude 3.5/3.7, Gemini 2.5 Pro**.

+---

 **ATTENTION!
 We currently has no plans to create any related crypto tokens.
 Please be cautious and recognize scams to avoid being deceived.
 (Updated on January 6, 2025)**